Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Preparing Your Mug

 Use a microwave-safe mug that holds at least 10–12 oz.
-A larger mug helps prevent overflow as the cake rises.
-If your mug is small, you may want to place it on a plate—just in case.
+A larger mug prevents overflow as the cake rises.
+If your mug runs small, set it on a plate just in case it bubbles up.

 Mixing the Batter

-Add the dry ingredients first and stir well to break up cocoa lumps.
+Add the dry ingredients first and stir very well to break up cocoa lumps.
 Then add the wet ingredients and mix until smooth.
-Avoid overmixing—stop as soon as you don’t see dry flour at the bottom.
+Stop as soon as you don’t see dry flour at the bottom—overmixing can make the cake dense.

 Microwave Cooking Time and Power

-Microwave ovens vary a lot (700W to 1200W+).
-Start with a shorter time, then add 10-second bursts as needed.
-The top should look set, but the center should still feel slightly soft—this is what keeps the cake moist.
+Microwaves vary a lot (700W to 1200W+).
+Start with a shorter cook time, then add 10-second bursts as needed.
+The top should look set, but the center should still feel slightly soft—this is what keeps it moist instead of rubbery.

-If you’re unsure about your microwave settings, this helpful guide explains how microwave cooking works in simple terms.
+If you’re unsure how microwave power affects cooking, this helpful guide explains the basics in simple terms.

 Finishing Touches

 Let the mug cake rest for 1–2 minutes.
-This helps the steam settle and improves the texture.
+That short rest helps the steam settle and improves texture.
 Top it with whipped cream, chocolate shavings, powdered sugar, or a scoop of ice cream if you want something extra indulgent.

 Serving Suggestions and Toppings